 The news there is not so good.
 Jesus said it's very difficult for the wealthy to enter the kingdom of heaven.
 Those who love their life too much find it hard to lose it.
 James reminds us it's the rich who "oppress us and drag us into court, blaspheming the fair name by which we've been called (James 2:6-7)."
 The word "miserable" has at its root the word "miser."
 The love of money isn't just the source of evil, but can also contribute to depression and dissatisfaction.

 So… doesn't that mean that the rich have just as many spiritual needs, if not more, than the poor?
 Who will go to them?
 Who will train them in the joy of giving their money away and not living by comparison to others?
 What mission trips are planned?

 I contend that untold legions of us are making such a trip this very month, back home to our families and friends, where a big ham might fill the center of the table, people will put on their fineries, and a lot of the talk will focus on the daily drudgeries of keeping our precious lives in working order to cover up the hole that's getting bigger in the soul.

-Or, if you're truly rich, as I am for marrying into a godly family, there will be genuine thanks, true giving, heartfelt prayers, and corporate worship.
+Or, if you're truly rich, there will be genuine thanks, true giving, heartfelt prayers, and corporate worship.
+Regardless of income level.

 Whatever the case in your gathering, let me encourage you to take the love of Christ with you and accept the difficult challenge of bringing it to the wealthy this Thanksgiving.
-Jesus said a camel fitting through a needle's-eye was difficult, not impossible (thank goodness for most of us).
+Jesus said a camel fitting through a needle's-eye was difficult, not impossible (thank goodness for most of us in the U.S.).